-- 6.2.13 The percentage of samples taken at service reservoirs with coliform failures reduced to a low level in 2010-11 but has increased over the last three years.
+- 6.3.20 NI Water agreed with our draft determination assessment and the approach for the final determination remains unchanged. - 6.3.21 The percentage of samples taken at service reservoirs with coliform failures reduced to a low level in 2010-11 but has increased over the last three years.
 This increase occurred at a time when investment in service reservoir rehabilitation reduced because of delays to the procurement of a new framework contract.
-As part of its PC15 submission, the company has described work to develop its prioritisation of service reservoir rehabilitation which aims to address this trend. - 6.2.14 The reference level has been established as the average performance from 2008-09, excluding 2010-11.
+As part of its PC15 submission, the company has described work to develop its prioritisation of service reservoir rehabilitation which aims to address this trend. - 6.3.22 The reference level has been established as the average performance from 2008-09, excluding 2010-11.
 The control limits are 2 standard deviations from the reference level for the same data.
-The current trend is marginal. - 6.2.15 NI Water has attributed a large proportion of coliform failures at service reservoirs to unrepresentative samples.
+The current trend is marginal. - 6.3.23 NI Water has attributed a large proportion of coliform failures at service reservoirs to unrepresentative samples.
 It has included investment in PC15 to improve and secure sample taps to address this.
 As a result, there may be a further stepped change in performance.
-We will consider this and review the reference levels and control limits as this investment is delivered and new trends established.
+We will consider this and review the reference levels and control limits as this investment is delivered and new trends are established.

-6.3.
+6.4.
 Assessment of sewerage infrastructure indicators